The Cosmogrid Simulation: Statistical Properties of Small Dark Matter Halos: Results

 Almost all recent high-resolution simulations of single halos used galaxy-sized halos.
 Therefore, little is known if these finding can be applied to halos of different masses.
 Here, we present the density profiles of three most massive halos in our simulation.
 These halos are galactic group-sized ones, with the mass of 5.24, 3.58, and 2.25 $\times 10^{13} M_{\odot}$.
 They contain 408, 279, and 176 million particles.

 The top panel of Figure \ref{fig:density} shows the spherically averaged density profiles of these halos at $z=0$.
 We can see that the results of three simulations with different resolution are indistinguishable for radii larger than the reliability limits, except for the second massive halo.
 We calculated the reliability limits using criterion proposed by \citet{Fukushige2001} and \citet{Power2003}.
-We can not ignore the effects of the local two-body relaxation for radii smaller than these limits.
+We cannot ignore the effects of the local two-body relaxation for radii smaller than these limits.
 As can be seen in Figure \ref{fig:res}, the slight difference of the merging epoch of the central cores caused this difference.

 The slopes of density profiles become gradually shallower as the radius becomes smaller.
-The top panel of Figure \ref{fig:slope} shows the slopes of density profiles of the most massive halo.
+The left panel of Figure \ref{fig:slope} shows the slopes of density profiles of the most massive halo.
 As in the case of the density profile itself, the slopes also agree well with each other.
-The bottom panel of Figure \ref{fig:slope} shows the slopes of the three most massive halos in CG2048 run.
+The right panel of Figure \ref{fig:slope} shows the slopes of the three most massive halos in CG2048 run.

+These profiles are significantly different from those of galactic halos in recent other high-resolution simulations, even if the halo mass is scaled to be the same.
+The mass of the halos of Aquarius simulation \citep{Springel2008} or GHALO simulation \citep{Stadel2009} is $\sim 10^{12}M_{\odot}$, which is an order of magnitude smaller than our three halos.
 The slope at $0.001R_{\rm vir}$ is $-0.9 \sim -1.0$ for our three halos.
-This value is in excellent agreement with the result of Aquarius simulation \citep{Springel2008} or GHALO simulation \citep{Stadel2009}.
+This value is in excellent agreement with the result of both simulations.
 Both of them gave the slope $-1.0$ for $r=0.001r_{200}$. this agreement does not mean the density profile obtained by these simulation and those by our simulation are identical.
-The concentration parameter, which we define here as $c_{\rm vmax} = R_{\rm vir} / R_{\rm vmax}$ is 4.8, where $R_{\rm vir}$ and $R_{\rm vmax}$ are the halo virial radius and the radius of the maximum rotational velocity.
+The concentration parameter, which we define here as $c_{\rm vmax} = R_{\rm vir} / R_{\rm vmax}$, is 4.8, where $R_{\rm vir}$ and $R_{\rm vmax}$ are the halo virial radius and the radius of the maximum rotational velocity.
 This value is significantly smaller than that of Aquarius A-1 halo.
 Thus, the Aquarius halo is significantly more centrally concentrated, and yet the slope at $r=0.001R_{\rm vir}$ is the same.
 Thus the rate of the shallowing of the slope is somewhat faster for the Aquarius halo than for our CG2048 halos.
 Most likely, this difference is due to the difference in the mass of the halo.

-In the Cosmogrid simulation, there are 8 halos with more than 100 million particles, and 54 halos with more than 10 million particles.
-We will analyze the density profiles of these halos to study the dependence on the mass and other parameters.